Can girls under 18 get plastic surgery in Australia? The short answer is “yes.” The long answer is “yes, but it will take some time.”

 - Must have graduated from an accredited medical school

-- Must have completed at least 6 years of surgical training, with at least 3 years in plastic surgery
+- Must have completed at least six years of surgical training, with at least three years in plastic surgery

-- Must have passed comprehensive written and oral exams
+- Must have passed comprehensive written and oral exam

 It is also important for potential patients to research and review the clinic of their chosen cosmetic doctors.